heathermortensen/SkunkGame/README.md

 - [ ] Add MVC
 - [x] Clean up GitHub README.md
 - [x] Update the program output inside the readme.
-- [ ] Make class diagram for backend using Draw.io?
+- [x] Autogenerate a class diagram for backend using Visual Paradigm.
+Stored in images folder: classDiagramForSkunkGame.png
 - [x] winner doesn't work.
 That function is messy - delete it.
 - [x] format scorecard output for double and triple digits.
 - [ ] Double skunk (snake eyes) isn't clearing all rounds of player's points?
 It barley ever executes.
 Test this for all player points = 0.